theturboturnip/turnip_text/notes/structure_first_parsing.md

   - DocParser - collates a set of plugins, the counter hierarchy, and how counters should be translated into labels
   - RendererPlugins - register visitor functions for the counting phase and renderer functions for the renderer phase.
     - the visitor function is used for e.g. gathering a final ordered list of figures/todo items/sections, and associating a chapter heading with the counter it needs.
 This gathers INTERNAL state, and the INTERNAL state necessary changes depending on which renderer you use!
+    - TODO are visitor functions on entry or exit?
+    - For now, entry only.
+  - TODO at some point do validity regexp